 “Yes,” Colin said, his mouth utterly serious for first time that evening.
 “Why?”

-- Their banter and personality clash is the best, the author makes their conversation fluid – and not tense.
-They have fun moments, tense ones and the ones they can’t resist each other.
+- Their banter and personality clash are the best, the author makes their conversation fluid – and not tense.
+They have fun moments, tense ones, and the ones they can’t resist each other.

 - Anthony being the overzealous big brother was so well done.
-He knows Simon’s rake way and wants his sister to be a hundredth steps away from the Duke.
-He is almost brutish in showing his love for his sister but at the end, he is supportive – and a menace!
+He knows Simon’s rake ways and wants his sister to be a hundredth step away from the Duke.
+He is almost brutish in showing his love for his sister but in the end, he is supportive – and a menace!

-- Simon and Daphne marriage has a different dynamic that I think suited the book.
-First they are partners in crime, then friends, then the chemistry and love starts to blossom but as a married couple they are stilled, awkward and almost strange to each other.
+- Simon and Daphne’s marriage has a different dynamic that I think suited the book.
+First, they are partners in crime, then friends, then the chemistry and love starts to blossom but as a married couple they are stilled, awkward, and almost strange to each other.
 But, before all, they were also strangers being rushed into a marriage for convenience and protection.
-I think the author did wonderful with the flustering, the feelings, the developing of attraction to love and the marriage.
+I think the author did wonderful with the flustering, the feelings, the developing of attraction to love, and the marriage.

-- Simon is funny, smart, stubborn, dry at times, serious and cold when in presence of those trying to make him feel inferior, sweet and charming and incredible witty.
+- Simon is funny, smart, stubborn, dry at times, serious and cold when in presence of those trying to make him feel inferior, sweet, and charming, and incredibly witty.
 I loved his humor, his attention to details – like gifting Daphne’s mother flowers – his friendship with Anthony and his belief in doing the best – also, his idiotic thinking believing Daphne didn’t deserve him.